 SWORD BEARER

 The original Sword Bearer’s plastron was ‘lost’ from a car belonging to Ky Gwyn in Bristol in 1978.
 This followed a visit to Wales by Map Dyvroeth and Gwas Costentyn.
-The Gorseth would be grateful to know of its whereabouts.
+The Gorsedh would be grateful to know of its whereabouts.

 Tan Dyvarow once said this was “the best piece of regalia he had ever made” and it is perhaps as well he died before it was lost, thus sparing him the anguish.

 The replacement regalia for the Sword Bearer was made by John Turner of Newquay/Towan Porth Lystry in 1978/9.
-They show a sword, 15 bezants and the Awen.

 SECRETARY’S PLASTRON or BREAST-PLATE

 The Secretary’s plastron was made by Tan Dyvarow in 1967.
 It was commissioned by Gwrek Map Melyn after Map Melyn died.
-Appropriately it includes a quill pen (nowadays a computer is used), the Awen and Celtic knot-work.

 ADMISSIONS SECRETARY